 The only thing to prep is if you would like to have roasted nuts or coconut in the muesli, you may roast them beforehand.

 The best way to store muesli is in an airtight jar like a Ball canning jar.
-I love using these jars as you can see what you have, how much you have and they can even be decorative if you need to leave them out on the countertop.
+I love using these jars as you can see what you have, how much you have left and they can even be decorative if you need to leave them out on the countertop.
 Keep these for 2-3 weeks.

 🎁 Gift Giving Options

-Give Muesli as an awesome gift to give during the holidays.
+Give Muesli as an awesome gift during the holidays.

-You can either choose to put this in a pint sized jar and top it off with ribbon and a cute printable or you can put them in gorgeous cellophane bags like the ones shown below and top them with pretty ribbon.
+Put them in a pint sized jar and top it off with ribbon and a cute printable or put them in gorgeous cellophane bags like the ones shown below and top them with pretty ribbon.